 After failing to produce and harvest crops, some locals have chosen to settle on mining crude oil for profit.

 The company did provide boreholes and scholarships for residents of host communities in some communities, but we later learned that the scholarships were not delivered as promised, and a water analysis of the borehole water provided by the company revealed that the water's pH level is below the WHO drinking water standard.

 Without complete clean-up, the local communities will continue to suffer, by being exposed to oil-related pollution, while their livelihoods, be it fishing or agriculture, will be affected by water and soil degradation.
 At the European level, some court decisions have been taken to hold big oil companies accountable for their actions in Nigeria.
 By currently working to revise its Directive on Environmental Crime, the European Union aims to improve how it defines and responds to criminal offences regarding pollution, waste, and biodiversity threats.

-Investigation shortlisted for the 2023 Hostwriter Story Prize.
+Investigation awarded the 2023 Hostwriter Story Prize.

 - How TotalEnergies oil pollution forced host communities to engage in illegal crude oil mining, NewsWireNGR, 21/03/2023

 - Oil-spill devastation in Nigeria — and how the EU can fix it, EUobserver, 12/04/2023